-Sometimes complex issues arise when a creditor of one spouse attempts to collect a sole and separate debt of a spouse by taking the separate property of the other spouse or the community property of both spouses.
+Sometimes complex issues arise when a creditor of one spouse attempts to collect a separate debt of a spouse by taking the separate property of the other spouse or the community property of both spouses.
 The Arizona Supreme Court addressed the limits of a creditor in taking community assets or the separate property of the non-debt owing spouse to satisfy a premarital debt in the case of Forsythe v.
 Paschal.

 You should also read our in depth article on the Arizona Court of Appeals decision in the SPQR v.
-Robertson case or you may watch the video below about that case.
+Robertson case, or you may watch the video below about that case.